unparalleled-js/docs-1/docs/api-mgmt/api-prefix.md

 ## API Prefix

-API prefixes are base paths are unique to each Workato account.
+API prefixes are base paths that are unique to each Workato account.
 You can use it to define your API platform environment.
 For example, you can use the API prefix to differentiate development, testing, and production callable endpoints.
 Doing so allows you to reuse your collection paths.

 Having standardized collection names across your company simplifies the [recipe export process](/recipe-development-lifecycle.md).
-For example, your team can easily export recipes from development account (`/acme-dev/sales-api/`) to the production account `/acme/sales-api/` without worrying about conflicting collection paths.
+For example, your team can easily export recipes from the development account (`/acme-dev/sales-api/`) to the production account `/acme/sales-api/` without worrying about conflicting collection paths.
 API Prefix lets your work seemlessly between your environments.

 ## Understanding the Endpoint